 With consumers becoming accustomed to enjoying restaurant-quality food without leaving their homes, online ordering and delivery have become more popular than ever.
-Now, restaurants with their own in-house, self delivery fleet can reach new customers and grow sales by joining DoorDash through DoorDash Self-Delivery.
+Now, restaurants with their own in-house drivers can reach new customers and grow sales by joining DoorDash through DoorDash Self-Delivery.

-In this article, let’s explore how DoorDash Self-Delivery can help you grow your sales while using your in-house delivery service.
+In this article, let’s explore how DoorDash Self-Delivery can help you grow your business while using your in-house delivery service.

-With DoorDash Self-Delivery, you’ll be able to reach DoorDash customers by listing your business on DoorDash Marketplace while fulfilling deliveries in-house and paying a lower commission rate.
-Get started for free for 60 days at 0% commission.
+With DoorDash Self-Delivery, you’ll be able to reach DoorDash customers by listing your business on the DoorDash app, while managing deliveries in-house and paying a lower commission rate.
+Essentially, you can keep your fulfillment operations as they are today, but get access to a world-class logistics platform powered by DoorDash, and tap into a pool of hungry customers already on the DoorDash platform.
+Get started for 60 days at 0% commission.

 Benefits of DoorDash Self-Delivery

-- Feature on DoorDash Marketplace - Your restaurant will be featured on DoorDash Marketplace, both on the web and in-app.
+- Feature on DoorDash Marketplace - Your restaurant will be featured on DoorDash, both on the web and in-app.

 - Fulfill & Control Your Deliveries - Your delivery drivers fulfill the orders, so there’s no need to partner with Dashers.
 You are in complete control of setting delivery fees and zones.